 To finance such losses is not an easy task.
-The publisher and co-owner of Dienas Bizness, Jānis Maršāns, says that shareholders are putting in their money and the At the end of 2018, Mediju Nams reported a cumulative loss (negative retained earnings) of 16.2 million euros, while Dienas Mediji had accumulated losses of 12.4 million euros publishing house has loans from third parties.
+The publisher and co-owner of Dienas Bizness, Jānis Maršāns, says that shareholders are putting in their money and the publishing house has loans from third parties.
 "There is no other way to fund it," he says.